 REITs — Invest in Real Estate for the Price of a Stock

 A real estate investment trust (REIT) is a company that owns income-producing properties and is required by law to distribute at least 90% of its taxable income to shareholders as dividends.
-When you buy shares in a REIT, you are effectively buying a fractional stake in a portfolio of commercial or residential properties.
+When you buy shares in a REIT, you are buying a fractional stake in a portfolio of commercial or residential properties.

 There are two main types.
 Publicly traded REITs are listed on stock exchanges and can be bought and sold like any stock.
 Non-traded REITs are not listed publicly and tend to be less liquid but sometimes offer higher yields.
-For most beginners, publicly traded REITs are the simpler starting point.
+For most beginners, publicly traded REITs are the better starting point.

 Platforms like Fundrise allow non-accredited investors to start with as little as $10 and offer diversified real estate portfolios with quarterly dividend distributions.
 The Vanguard Real Estate ETF (VNQ) is another widely used option that tracks a broad index of US REITs and can be purchased through any standard brokerage account.